jimasp/behave-vsc/README.md

         └── web_steps.py
     ```

-- See [advanced project configuration](#advanced-project-configuration) for more information on how to configure non-standard project structures.
+- See [advanced project configuration](#advanced-project-configuration) for information on how to configure non-standard project structures.

 ---